Spandan-Madan/in_distribution_adversarial_examples/README.md

 `demos`: Contains demos covering every aspect of training models, and attacking them using *CMA-Search* mentioned above.

 The best entry point to explore this code base would be to start from `demos` to understand the results, and explore how the rest of the code is used to reproduce the results in the paper.

+### System Requirements

+Analysis was conducted on MIT's OpenMind (https://openmind.mit.edu) and Harvard's FASRC clusters (https://www.rc.fas.harvard.edu).
+Machine architectures are as follows:

+- Operating System: CentOS Linux 7 (Core)
+- CPE OS Name: cpe:/o:centos:centos:7
+- Kernel: Linux 3.10.0-1062.el7.x86_64
+- Architecture: x86-64

+The code should work out of the box on most linux distributions.
+The code was not tested on MacOS, or any other linux distribution except CentOS Linux 7 (Core).
+Code was run using Python 3.8.5.
+Exact version numbers for python pacakges can be found in the `in_dist_requirements.txt` file.
+GPUs will be needed to accelerate training and inference time.

+### Installation
+- Clone this github repository.
+- Install the required python packages using `pip` in accordance with the `in_dist_requirements.txt` file.
+This includes all package names and versions used in our analysis.
+- Download the data (not needed to run demos) following instructions below.

+Data download, installation and setup combined should take less than 30 minutes to an hour.
+###

 # Data
 The dataset with ShapeNet models rendered under camera and lighting variations can be accessed here: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/IELFFY.